With you every step of the way, New Leaf can:

 New Leaf brings together partners as well as employers from across Warrington and Cheshire to change lives, create opportunities and make a positive contribution to local communities and the regional economy.

-New Leaf is looking to get over 2,800 people from across Cheshire into or closer to employment over the next three years.
+New Leaf is looking to get over 2,800 people from across Cheshire into or closer to employment.

-The project has been allocated £10.6 million of funding from the Building Better Opportunities programme, a key part of the Cheshire and Warrington Local Enterprise Partnership’s (LEP) European Funding Programme.
-The New Leaf Project is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund, which look to provide investment in local projects that increase economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regeneration.
+The programme has been allocated £10.6 million of funding from the Building Better Opportunities programme, a key part of the Cheshire and Warrington Local Enterprise Partnership’s (LEP) European Funding Programme.
+The New Leaf programme is funded by the European Social Fund and The National Lottery Community Fund, which look to provide investment in local projects that increase economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regeneration.

 Find out more about the fund here.